jimroxodezi/jimroxodezi.github.io/posts/reading-and-writing.md

 updated: 2026-07-23
 ---

-# On Reading And Writing

-Dec 27, 2022 (updated Jul 23, 2026) • Jimrox Odezi

 *A note before you read on: this is one of my first posts, short and a bit underdeveloped compared to how I'd write it now.
 There wasn't really anything technically wrong in it—just a lot of typos I'm embarrassed by, and ideas I stated as one-liners that deserved more room to breathe.
 So I've cleaned it up and given them that room.*

 > "… I am just now beginning to discover the difficulty of expressing one's ideas on